-Experience: 2010-2012 Shanghai Conservatory of Music Press; 2013 Founder/President of Global Talent Show Inc & amp; Dr. Tao Li International Conservatory of Music in U.S.A.; 2013-2016, Visiting Scholar at The Juilliard School and attend the academic seminar from The Harvard University Department of Music; Artistic director of the Federation of Chinese American Association New York; Judge of the U.S.A.
-International Piano Open Competition (USMCE); Steinway Educator & amp; Top Piano Teacher.
-2021, Associate Director and Doctoral Advisor at the Midwest University International Arts and Music.
+Experience: 2010-2012 Shanghai Conservatory of Music Press; 2013 Founder/President of Global Talent Show Inc & Dr. Tao Li International Conservatory of Music in U.S.A.; 2013-2016, Visiting Scholar at The Juilliard School and attend the academic seminar from The Harvard University Department of Music; Artistic director of the Federation of Chinese American Association New York; Judge of the U.S.A.
+International Piano Open Competition (USMCE); Steinway Educator & Doctoral Advisor at the Midwest University International Arts and Music.